.NET Core and .NET 5 refer to several technologies including the runtime, ASP.NET Core, and Entity Framework Core.

 .NET Core 2.1 was only declared an LTS release when we released 2.1.3, on August 2018.
 That's why the end of support is a bit longer than three years from the original release date.

 Current releases are supported for three months after a subsequent Current or LTS release.
+Releases happen every 12 months so the support period for Current is 15 months.

 End of support refers to the date when Microsoft no longer provides fixes, updates, or online technical assistance.
 End of support may also be referred to as 'end of life' or abbreviated 'EOL'.
 This is the time to make sure you have the latest available update installed.